IamPekka058/JxYML/README.md

 GitHub page: [Click me!](https://iampekka058.github.io/JxYML)

-The JxYML API is a simple way to save and load data under the xyml file format.
+The JxYML API is a simple way to save and load data under the XYML file format.
 This project is **open-source** so everyone of you collaborate.

 The API is still **under developing** and the lastest version is pre-v.0.2.